Who are the people behind Theatre People?

 Chris is a founding partner of Theatre People.
 Over the the past thirteen years, he has made his mark on the theatre community as an actor, singer and dancer, appearing in over thirty large scale productions.
 Chris made his professional theatre debut in as a principal performer in Follies In Concert at the Crown Showroom.
-The many faces of Hughesy have been spotlit in lead and principal roles in Anything Goes, Sweet Charity, Oklahoma, Bye Bye Birdie, The Wiz, Chess, Hot Mikado, Grease , Pirates of Penzance and Jesus Christ Superstar, The Hot Mikado, Whitehorse's West Side Story and most recently is Johnny O'Keefe in CLOC's Shout! and is currently directing Phantom of the Opera for Windmill Theatre Company.
-Chris has earned multiple nominations by the Music Theatre Guild for his performances in various roles over the years including a best director nomination for the critically acclaimed productions of Assassins.
+The many faces of Hughesy have been spotlit in lead and principal roles in Anything Goes, Sweet Charity, Oklahoma, Bye Bye Birdie, The Wiz, Chess, Hot Mikado, Grease , Pirates of Penzance and Jesus Christ Superstar, The Hot Mikado, Whitehorse’s West Side Story and most recently is Johnny O’Keefe in CLOC’s Shout! and is currently directing Phantom of the Opera for Windmill Theatre Company.
+Chris has earned multiple nominations by the Music Theatre Guild for his performances in various roles over the years including two best director nominations for the critically acclaimed productions of Assassins and Phantom of the Opera.
 By day, Chris is an Executive Headhunter for search firm, Alex Kaar.

 Sally Hughes – Administration Manager

 Sally completed her Bachelor of Music Degree with Distinction under several scholarships at the Melba Conservatorium of Music and continued her studies at the Australian National Academy of Music.
 Sally performs regularly as a soloist and recitalist at many venues around Australia, favouring musical theatre, oratorio and operatic repertoire.
-She also performs with the successful corporate act 'Yummy Opera', managed by the Glynn Nicholas Group.
-Theatre roles include 'Rosa Bud' Iin The Mystery of Edwin Drood, 'Margot' in The Desert Song, 'Laurey' in Oklahoma!, receiving a Victorian Theatre Guild nomination for Best Actress, 'Young Sally' in Follies In Concert, 'Hope' in Anything Goes, 'Mrs Segstrom' in A little Night Music, 'Maria' in West Side Story and 'Maria' (a different one) in 'The Sound of Music'.
-In 2005 Sally won the Victorian Theatre Guild Award for Best Supporting Actress for her performance of Emma Carew in CLOC's Jekyll and Hyde.
-Sally holds also holds a management position in the financial services sector and is an Authorised Marriage Celebrant. www.wordsandmusic.net.au
+She also performs with the successful corporate act ‘Yummy Opera’, managed by the Glynn Nicholas Group.
+Theatre roles include ‘Rosa Bud’ Iin The Mystery of Edwin Drood, ‘Margot’ in The Desert Song, ‘Laurey’ in Oklahoma!, receiving a Victorian Theatre Guild nomination for Best Actress, ‘Young Sally’ in Follies In Concert, ‘Hope’ in Anything Goes, ‘Mrs Segstrom’ in A little Night Music, ‘Maria’ in West Side Story and ‘Maria’ (a different one) in ‘The Sound of Music’.
+In 2005 Sally won the Victorian Theatre Guild Award for Best Supporting Actress for her performance of Emma Carew in CLOC’s Jekyll and Hyde.
+Sally spent 8 years in a senior management position in the financial services sector, but now works as a Melbourne Marriage Celebrant and the most in demand female wedding celebrant at that!
+In 2013 she won the ABIA marriage celebrant of the year.
+Her personal website can be found at www.wordsandmusic.net.au